LintaoAmons/scratch.nvim/README.md

 Here's default config after you inited the plugin

+NOTE: you can't have comment in your config, since only plain json supported right now

 ```jsonc
 {
   "filetypes": ["xml", "go", "lua", "js", "py", "sh"], // you can simply put filetype here